pradn28/online-upgrade/README.md

 pre-upgrade checks
  -> is HA setup
  -> ops is happy + healthy
- -> all leaves are online
+ -> all nodes are online

 snapshot all user databases
  -> connect to master